Reasons To Go Roth IRA

 You become disabled or pass away.

 You use the withdrawal to pay for unreimbursed medical expenses or health insurance if you’re unemployed.

 The distribution is made in substantially equal periodic payments.

 5. WHere can I open a roth ira?

 You can open a Roth IRA many places such as a bank, mutual fund company, or trading platform.
 If you open a Roth in a trading platform you have all the capabilities of a brokerage account for investments (individual stocks, bonds, ETFs, etc).
 If you are opening your Roth at a mutual fund company you will only be able to invest in mutual funds that company sells.
-If you open your mutual fund at a bank, the same is true.
+If you open your Roth IRA at a bank, the same is true.
 If you want the most options for investments, go with a trading platform like TD Ameritrade, Schwab, or Fidelity.
-For more information click here.
+To compare the providers click here.